-Here are more reasons why you might want to get life insurance:
+Below are even more reasons why you might want to get life insurance.

 Of course, there are fees (like the cost of insurance) to consider when using life insurance as an investment vehicle.
 You need to do your research and talk to experts to make informed decisions.

 If you don’t get life insurance, make sure you build enough passive income streams to support your loved ones.
 If you don’t, not only will they be mourning your loss, you will throw them in disarray trying to make enough money to survive.